Slideshow image

 Copeland Health Education Pavilion

-As health care education and research are constantly advancing and improving, French Hospital is taking steps to stay ahead of the curve with the new Copeland Health Education Pavilion.
-The Pavilion, opened in November 2015, provides the community with the most advanced health care research facilities and education resources, free of charge.
+As health care education is constantly advancing and improving, French Hospital is taking steps to stay ahead of the curve with the Copeland Health Education Pavilion.
+The Pavilion, opened in 2015, provides the community and medical professionals with the advanced health care education resources, free of charge.

-The three-story, 18,000 square foot Pavilion includes two classrooms, a boardroom, and two full-size simulated hospital patient rooms for training medical professionals.
-The Pavilion also includes an auditorium with floor-to-ceiling windows that can accommodate up to 214 people and is available for local nonprofit organizations to use.
+The three-story, 18,000 square foot Pavilion includes an auditorium, two classrooms, a boardroom, and two full-size simulated hospital patient rooms for training medical professionals.

 James R. Flanagan Simulation Learning Center